 |rain days per month||5||6||6||6||9||10||13||16||14||11||7||5|

 Miami is in its very own way totally unique.
-The endless possibilities of how to have a great time there, this paradise-like weather almost the whole year, the beaches, palms, this incredible lust for life.
+There are endless possibilities of how to have a great time there exploring all the places to visit in Miami in 2 days.
+This paradise-like weather almost the whole year, the beaches, palms, this incredible lust for life.
 The relaxed, the excitement, these very special vibes.
 Without any doubt Miami is one of the most impressive metropolis worldwide.
 A visit is strictly recommended without any restrictions.